 I’m not suggesting that great doctors need to make house calls—although telehealth visits are pretty close in this day and age.
-I am suggesting that doctors need to be aware of the needs and expectations of their patients, and they need to take steps to improve patient satisfaction.
+I am suggesting that doctors need to be aware of what affects patient satisfaction and the steps they need to take in order to improve patient satisfaction.
 With the digital age we’re living in, that means putting your online presence to work for you.

 Let prospective patients see who you are.